Some of these foods may be nutritious at other times of the day, but can weigh on your stomach and ruin your gym session if you eat them pre-workout.

 10 of 20All photos

-Spicy foods may help you burn up more calories overall, but they won't help you burn more during your workout if you eat them right beforehand.
-Even if they are 'healthy' dishes, spicy leftovers (like last night's Mexican or Thai food) can cause heartburn if they backwash into the esophagus, Hartley says.
+Spicy foods, especially a metabolism-booster like cayenne pepper, may help you burn up more calories overall, (and may extend your life) but they won't help you burn more during your workout if you eat them right beforehand.
+Even if they are 'healthy' dishes, spicy leftovers like last night's Mexican or Thai food can cause heartburn if they backwash into the esophagus, Hartley says.

 11 of 20All photos